hamzarabi3/melanoma-detection/README.md

 3.Target
 cancer/no_cancer
 ## Approach
-Data augmentation
+* Data augmentation
-Using EfficientNetB1, B2 and B3 in the same network to build a CNN with multiple feature extractors concatenated and fed to one stack of Dense layers.
+* Using EfficientNetB1, B2 and B3 in the same network to build a CNN with multiple feature extractors concatenated and fed to one stack of Dense layers.
-KFOLD training loop
+* K-FOLD training loop

 ## Training
 Using Google TPUs on Kaggle kernel.